gapuchi/gapuchi.github.io/_drafts/oauth2.md

 #### Grant Type - Authorization Code

 This grant type is optimized for *server-side applications*.
-The application must be able to receive HTTP requests because the service will redirect the user once authorization is granted.
+The application must be able to receive HTTP requests from the *user-agent* (i.e. the user's web browser) because the service will redirect the user once authorization is granted.

 1. Client is given an *authorization code link*: `https://discord.com/api/oauth2/authorize?response_type=code&client_id=123456789&permissions=8&redirect_uri=http%3A%2F%2Farjun.adhia.net&scope=bot`
     * `https://discord.com/api/oauth2/authorize` - Discord's API authorization endpoint